 Dementia is irreversible, progressive decline and impairment of more than one aspect of higher brain function (concentration, memory, language, personality, emotion).
 This occurs without impairment of consciousness.

-Alzheimer’s dementia (also called Alzheimer’s disease) is the most common cause of dementia in the UK, accounts for about half of all dementia diagnoses.
+Alzheimer’s dementia (also called Alzheimer’s disease) is the most common cause of dementia in the UK accounting for about half of all dementia diagnoses.
 It is slightly more common in females.

 Alzheimer’s dementia tends to progress steadily over time.